 - Beans.
 Earthy, creamy beans are a natural foil for tinned fish of all sorts.
 Use canned beans—or, better, heirloom varieties—and toss them with a simple, mustardy vinaigrette.

 - Something crunchy.
 Thinly sliced radishes, celery, or fennel provide textural contrast.

 - Something bitter.
 A simple salad of arugula, watercress, escarole, or radicchio balances the oily fish.

 - Something briny.
 Tinned fish also like funky, briny pickles.
-Capers, cornichons, and pickled peppers are all great.
+Capers or caper berries, cornichons, and pickled peppers are all great.